• Skip to primary navigation

 The first step in being able to determine the cause of canine aggression is to be able to recognize the signs of fear in a dog.
 Signs of fear may be subtle and difficult to identify.
 They may also try to avoid the situation that is causing them to be afraid.
 These signs may include:

-As the fear escalates, a fearful dog may begin to growl, snarl, lift its lips and display other aggressive behaviors.
+As the fear escalates, a fearful dog may begin to growl, snarl, lift its lips and display other aggressive behaviors such as excessive barking.
 This is one of the most common reasons for misdiagnosis in veterinarians.
 Dominance-based aggression is usually the result of a strong desire to be in charge.
 There are numerous warning signs that can help you detect fear in these dogs, with time and careful observation.

 Proper Training Methods for Fearfully Aggressive Dogs